On the derivation of the Kompaneets equation: Diffusion approximation to the Boltzmann Equation

 After standard manipulations, we end up with the Kompaneets equation

 which is \eqref{ke}.\\

 As already mentioned, the common setup in the literature is to consider the Thomson cross section \eqref{thomson} \emph{only}, without the M\o ller velocity factor

 to compute $I_2(x)$; the value of $I_1(x)$ is then obtained from assuming that \eqref{kwi} must be a continuity equation, with the current vanishing in equilibrium for the Planck distribution.
-However, when using the Thomson cross section \textit{only} one finds
+However, when using the Thomson cross section \textit{only} one finds (see Appendix \ref{intthomson} for the computation of the integrals in this case)